blutui/dev.blutui.com/src/pages/docs/canvas/tags/macro.md

 - Arguments of a macro are always optional.
 - If extra positional arguments are passed to a macro, they end up in the special `varargs` variable as a list of values.

-Macros don’t have access to the current template variables.
+Macros don't have access to the current template variables.

 ## Importing macros